Polypera

-Polypera is a monospecific genus of marine ray-finned fish belonging to the family Liparidae, the snailfishes.
-It only species is Polypera simushirae which is found in the northwestern Pacific Ocean where it is found at depths down to 833 m.
+Polypera is a monotypic genus of marine ray-finned fish belonging to the family Liparidae, the snailfishes.
+Its only species is Polypera simushirae which is found in the northwestern Pacific Ocean at depths down to 833 m.
 This species grows to a length of 77 cm TL and has been recorded at a maximum weight of 11 kg.
 This species is the only known member of its genus.
-It is probably, the largest of the snailfishes.
+It is probably the largest of the snailfishes.